Reading the Signs: A Build up to War?

 War cannot be discussed without examining geopolitics and global structures, especially those attached to, and administered by the United Nations.
 The more powerful countries, often referred to as “the great powers”, are comprised of China, France, Russia, the UK and the US, who each hold permanent seats on the UN Security Council.
 The UN Security Council has the power to endorse (or legalise) invasions, wars, and the provision of humanitarian aid (e.g. NATO).
 It is also responsible for investigating, preventing, and punishing persons or countries involved in large scale, discriminatory or prolonged violence, such as genocide.

 Over the past few decades, more so recently, there has been a growing distrust in US global leadership, especially after the illegal invasion of Iraq, and the war in Afghanistan.
 And, despite the continuing expansion of its military operations, there is also a growing consensus that many Americans are ‘war weary’.
-However, public distrust in not just focused on the US, with growing public distrust of governments worldwide having resulting mass protests in a many countries, protests which appear to have been only temporarily disrupted by the COVID pandemic.
+However, public distrust is not just focused on the US, with growing public distrust of governments worldwide having resulted in mass protests, in a many countries – protests which appear to have been only temporarily disrupted by the COVID pandemic.